kilianc/rtail/README.md

 that has actually appeared, with its type and how often — not from a guess at what a log line might contain.

-**Every view is a link.** Stream, filter, time range and live/history all live in the URL.
+**Every view is a link.** Stream, filter, time range, promoted columns, and whether the timeline is open — all of it lives in the URL, so the screenshot above is a URL somebody could send you.

+**Any field can become a column.** The ⊞ beside a field in the sidebar pulls it out of the summary into a column of its own, and the × on the header puts it back.

 Keyboard: `/` or `⌘K` focuses the filter, `⏎` runs it, `j`/`k` move between events, `⎋` collapses everything.